Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

 \section{Methods and modelling}

-In this section, we first derive the equations that describe the elastic x-ray scattering probability from an $N$-electron system subject to an ultrafast intense pulse.
-This is used to obtain the equations for the resonant scattering probability.
+In this section, we first derive the equations that describe x-ray scattering from an $N$-electron system subject to an ultrafast intense pulse.
+These equations are then used to obtain the equations for the resonant scattering probability.